-Terms Contracts
+Terms contracts

-9. Where an agreement for the transfer of dutiable property that is a terms contract is cancelled before the person liable to pay duty on the transaction obtained exclusive use or control of the dutiable property, the application must be accompanied by documentary evidence to show the purchaser did not obtain exclusive use or control of that property before the agreement was cancelled.
+9. If a terms contract is cancelled before the person liable to pay duty obtained exclusive use or control of the property, the application must be accompanied by documentary evidence showing the purchaser did not obtain exclusive use or control of that property before the agreement was cancelled.